-- 1. From the Content Explorer, open the stylesheet that you want to modify. - 2.
-In the local toolbar, make sure the first button displays View: Advanced.
+- 1. From the Content Explorer, open the stylesheet that you want to modify. - In the local toolbar, make sure the first button displays View: Advanced.
 If the button displays View: Simplified instead, then click it. - 3.
 In the upper-left of the editor, make sure the drop-down field is set to All Styles - 4.
 Select the appropriate style.
 For example, you might select any of the following. - p.Index These styles (from p.Index1 through p.Index9) control the different levels of index entries in print-based output. - p.TOC These styles (from p.TOC1 through p.TOC9) control the different levels of TOC entries in print-based output. - p.MiniTOC These styles (from p.MiniTOC1 through p.MiniTOC9) control the different levels of mini-TOC entries in print-based output. - 5.
-From the Show drop-down list on the upper-right side of the editor, select Show: All Properties • - 6.
-(Optional) You can use the toggle button in the local toolbar to show properties below in a group view or an alphabetical view. - 7.
+From the Show drop-down list on the upper-right side of the editor, select Show: All Properties . - 6.
+(Optional) You can use the toggle button in the local toolbar to show properties below in a group view 🗐 or an alphabetical view 🗐. - 7.
 If you are using the group view, expand the Unclassified group.

-- 8. To the right of mc-multiline-indent, click - 9.
+- 8. To the right of mc-multiline-indent, click ...... - 9.
 Use the lower-left area of the popup to enter a number. - 10.
 Use the lower-right area to select a unit of measurement. - 11.
 Click OK. - 12.
-Click to save your work.
+Click 🔙 to save your work. - EXAMPLE The following images show how the mc-multiline-indent style property works alongside the margin-left property in a print index and TOC.